elastic/beats/libbeat/autodiscover/README.md

 Step-by-step walkthrough
 1. Kubernetes provider `init` function [adds](https://github.com/elastic/beats/blob/master/libbeat/autodiscover/providers/kubernetes/kubernetes.go#L46) the provider in the autodiscover providers registry at startup.
 For Kubernetes provider an `AutodiscoverBuilder` func is passed as an argument.
 2. Metricbeat calls `NewAutodiscover` [function](https://github.com/elastic/beats/blob/master/metricbeat/beater/metricbeat.go#L183) which checks in the config for enabled providers and [builds](https://github.com/elastic/beats/blob/master/libbeat/autodiscover/provider.go#L90) them one by one, calling the `AutodiscoverBuilder` func.
-3. Kubernetes `AutodiscoverBuilder` creates and returns a [Kubernetes Provider struct](https://github.com/elastic/beats/blob/master/libbeat/autodiscover/providers/kubernetes/kubernetes.go#L131) which is then added to an Autodiscover manager struct.
+3. Kubernetes `AutodiscoverBuilder` creates and returns a [Kubernetes Provider struct](https://github.com/elastic/beats/blob/master/libbeat/autodiscover/providers/kubernetes/kubernetes.go#L132) which is then added to an Autodiscover manager struct.
 4. When unique is set to true [NewLeaderElectionManager](https://github.com/elastic/beats/blob/master/libbeat/autodiscover/providers/kubernetes/kubernetes.go#L141) is set as the eventManager of Kubernetes Provider.
 4. Metricbeat [starts](https://github.com/elastic/beats/blob/master/metricbeat/beater/metricbeat.go#L249) the Autodiscover manager which starts for Kubernets provider the [leaderElectionManager](https://github.com/elastic/beats/blob/master/libbeat/autodiscover/providers/kubernetes/kubernetes.go#L326).
 Before starting the providers it also starts a worker for listening of events that will be published by the eventers of each provider.
 5. `OnStartedLeading` is executed when the specific metricbeat instance gains the leader election lock.
-[StartLeading](startLeading) cretaes a bus event with `"start":    true,`  and publishes it.
+[StartLeading](https://github.com/elastic/beats/blob/master/libbeat/autodiscover/providers/kubernetes/kubernetes.go#L205) creates a bus event with `"start":    true,`  and publishes it.
 The template configurations is also added in this event.
 6. [Listener](https://github.com/elastic/beats/blob/master/libbeat/autodiscover/autodiscover.go#L140) of events get the published event and generates [configs](https://github.com/elastic/beats/blob/master/libbeat/autodiscover/autodiscover.go#L185) for it.
 Configs include the variables and settings from the template set by the user.
 7. For each config the worker checks if it already [exists](https://github.com/elastic/beats/blob/master/libbeat/autodiscover/autodiscover.go#L225)(It was already handled).
 If at least one of the events config does not exist, then the config is marked as `updated`.
 8. The runners list get [reloaded](https://github.com/elastic/beats/blob/4b1f69923b3f2abbbf1860295fe5dbff7db3d63c/libbeat/cfgfile/list.go#L54).
 It is checked from the list of current runners if each config is handled by one of them.
    If no runner is handling that config a new runner will [start](https://github.com/elastic/beats/blob/4b1f69923b3f2abbbf1860295fe5dbff7db3d63c/libbeat/cfgfile/list.go#L107).
 If some runners are no longer needed will be removed.
 9. Starting of a runner starts under the hood the metricbeat [module](https://github.com/elastic/beats/blob/4b1f69923b3f2abbbf1860295fe5dbff7db3d63c/metricbeat/mb/module/runner.go#L76) with the specific metricsets as they are set in the template.
+Same also applies for filebeat and heartbeat cases.

 ### Autodiscover without LeaderElection